nimonkaranurag/langchain-study/README.md

         - description
         - expected args
     - The model itself doesn't execute a tool, this is done by the langchain backend.
 The model only produces the arguments need for the call.
+- The `RunnableLambda` wrapper allows you type-cast any Python function(usually a lambda function) into a langchain `Runnable`.
+    - Basically, it will make the `invoke(..)` method call available on that function.
+    - Since it can be "invoked": it can be chained into a `RunnableSequence` using LCEL.
+    ```python
+    from langchain_core.
+    ```

 ## ReAct architecture